DigitalHarborFoundation/mc-setup/tools-setup.md

     - Prompt for XCode agreement: Read through agreement (advancing it with SPACE) and type 'agree' at end.
     - Out of space for XCode: Computer needs additional space to install the XCode tools.
 Clear space and try again.

-### Install Python3
+### Install Python 3
-- The courses uses Python3, which may or may not be installed.
+- The courses uses Python 3, which may or may not be installed.
 - Open Terminal and enter the following command:
+-
 ```bash
 brew install python3
 ```

-- This will either install Python3, or verify that it's already installed.
+- This will either install Python 3, or verify that it's already installed.
 If you see "Warning: python3 3.6.1 is already installed" then your system already has the latest version of Python3.

 ### Install Java
 **Note:** Only do this step if you're unable to run the _launcher.jar_ file.
 You'll receive an alert saying that there is no Java SDK to open the .jar file.